kyclark/tiny_python_projects/book.md

 Your goal is to pass all the tests.
 The tests are written in an order designed to guide you in how break the problem down, e.g., often a test will ask you to alter one bit of text from the command line, and this it will ask you to read and alter the text from a file.
 I would suggest you solve the tests in order.
 The `make test` target in every Makefile executes `pytest -xv test.py` where the `-x` flag will have `pytest` halt testing after it finds one that fails.
 There's no point in running every test when one fails, so I think this is less frustrating that seeing perhaps hundreds of lines of failing tests shoot by.

 A fair number of the program rely on a dictionary of English words.
 To be sure that you can reproduce my results, I include a copy of mine in `inputs/words.zip`.

+## Why Not Notebooks?

+Notebooks are great for interactive exploration of data, especially if you want to visualize thing, but the downsides:

+* Stored as JSON not line-oriented text, so no good `diff` tools
+* Not easily shared
+* Too easy to run cells out of order
+* Hard to test
+* No way to pass in arguments

+I believe you can better learn how to create testable, **reproducible** software by writing command-line programs that always run from beginning to end and have a test suite.
+It's difficult to achieve that with Notebooks, but I do encourage you to explore Notebooks on your own.

+## Code examples, the REPL

+I always love when a language has a good REPL (read-evaluate-print-loop) tool.
+Python and Haskell both excel in this respect.
+For simplicity's sake, I show the standard REPL when you execute `python3` on the command-line, but you won't be able to copy and paste the same code examples there.
+For your own purposes, I suggest using the iPython REPL (`ipython`) instead.

 ## Author